felixSchl/neodoc/README.md

   Usage: prog [<name> <type>]
   ```

   will fail `prog foo`, but pass `prog foo bar`.
-The rational being that this is
+The rationale being that this is
   more general, since if the opposite behaviour (any match) was desired, it
   could be expressed as such: